 The Annual Value comprises the sum of money you could earn by renting out your property for a year, minus any furniture rental cost and general maintenance costs.
 (We explained Annual Value in detail in this article here.)

-If your AV is reassessed, and you disagree with it, then you can submit an objection.
+If your AV is reassessed, and you disagree with it, you can submit an objection.
 You should do so within 30 days from the date of the valuation notice.
 You cannot however object the tax rate itself.

 The idea is to tax the wealthy more.
 Hence, properties that are not owner-occupied have a higher progressive tax rate.
 This is logical as those who own property they don’t live in (whether it’s rented out or vacant) are deemed to be wealthier.